wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

    So no matter what job we have, we need to keep our programming skills up to get the next job.

 B. Programming is a fun hobby.
+For me.
+This is especially facinating in the age of AI bots.

-C. Concern about malicious libraries and their unsecure transitive dependencies (in the supply chain) has forced products such as Walmart Labs' <a target="_blank" href="https://github.com/hapijs">Hapi.js</a> to <a target="_blank" href="https://hapi.dev/#security">not use any external libraries</a>.
+C. Concern about potential malicious libraries among insecure transitive dependencies (in the supply chain) has forced products such as Walmart Labs' <a target="_blank" href="https://github.com/hapijs">Hapi.js</a> to <a target="_blank" href="https://hapi.dev/#security">not use any external libraries</a>.
+So funtionality needs to be brought back in from external libraries.

 D. I like working toward being a <strong>craftsman</strong> at programming, like a painter who creates intricate artwork.
 This article presents an example of my experiments on how to handle complexity for <strong>resilency</strong>.

 > I'd love to get your opinion on this, as I'm not a professional programmer.
 My time has been spent mainly on DevSecOps.